dje240/katacoda-scenarios/introduction/deploying-images/intro.md

-## Задача сценария
+## Goal

-Изучить методы создания приложения в OpenShift при помощи консоли управления и командной строки.
+Learn how to deploy an application on OpenShift with the web console and with the `oc` command line tool.

-## Содержание
+## Concepts

-* Создание приложения из имеющихся образов в кластере OpenShift
+* Deploying existing container images on an OpenShift cluster
-* Топология приложений в OpenShift
+* OpenShift Web Console’s Topology view
-* Проекты и приложения в них
+* OpenShift Projects and Applications
-* Работа с командой `new-app`
+* OpenShift `oc` tool’s `new-app` subcommand

-## Возможные кейсы использования
+## Use case

-Вы можете легко создавать контейнеризованные приложения из кластера при помощи образов OpenShift с возможностью управления ими, масштабирования и последующего мониторинга.
+You can deploy a container image on an OpenShift cluster to make the application easier to manage, scale, connect and monitor.

-Внимание! Учебный кластер OpenShift будет автоматически удален через 60 мин. Успейте выполнить сценарий до этого.
+This OpenShift cluster will self-destruct in one hour.